By Joseph Reinke, CFA

 In other words, what you thought was a prepayment on March 20th, will NOT be applied against the highest-interest loan first.

 What this means for your required monthly payment: Your $1,100 required monthly auto-payment is made on March 30th.

 Since the $300 payment you made on March 20th was applied as a payment against the principal for the billing cycle ending on March 30th, Only $600 of your required payment is used to satisfy the rest of the principal portion of your required payment ($900 less the $300 you already paid).

 In essence, the remaining $300 of your required monthly auto-pay will be treated as a prepayment against your loans’ principals but only on March 30th.

-So, Great Lakes is costing you money by applying the pre-payment on March 30th as opposed to March 20th.
+This cost you money by applying the pre-payment on March 30th as opposed to March 20th.
 Of course, making your prepayment after the end of your March billing cycle won’t help either since that payment would be applied to your required payment for your April billing cycle…

 It gets worse...

-In summary: by default, your prepayments are applied later than you’d like AND they are not applied the way you want them to be.
+In summary: by default, your prepayments are applied later than you’d like AND they are not always applied the way you want them to be.